EnriqueKhai/Chameleon/README.md

 operations.
 These tools allow users to embed and recover all kinds of binary files in and from photographic images.
 For a video demo, click here.

-### The following binary files can be embedded using Chameleon:
+### The following types of binaries can be embedded using Chameleon:

 1. Document files (Word, Excel, PDF, etc...).
 2. Media files (JPG, MP3, MP4, etc...).